drupalcommerce/commerce-docs/v2/product/product-attributes.rst

 For our t-shirt we need two attributes: color and size.
 Let's start by creating the color attribute.
-Go to ``admin/commerce/product-attributes`` and click the Add attribute link.
+Go to ``admin/commerce/product-attributes`` and click the Add product attribute link.

 .. figure:: images/attribute_create_02.png
    :alt: Product Attribute Creation